siddh30/Digit_Recognizer-Kaggle-Top_15/README.md

 - Train : A csv of 784 features - Each feature being a pixel value for a 28*28 image.
 A target feature containing labels
 - Test : A csv of 784 features - Each feature being a pixel value for a 28*28 image

+### Approach
+Built a custom CNN model which had the following architecture